Nail Service Price list

 Types of Nail Enhancements

 Gel polish is a Hybrid Product and can be applied onto the natural nail like a regular polish.
-It is “cured” under a UV lamp to set to a hard finish making it is much less likely to chip or smudge.
+It is “cured” under a UV lamp setting to a hard finish making it is much less likely to chip or smudge.
 Results can last up to 3 weeks depending on the natural nail condition and aftercare.
 Gel polish is not infilled like overlays or extensions – the colour is completely removed before applying a fresh set of gel polish.
 Clients suffering from very weak or bendy nails or if your nails have existing damage we recommend that you have a complete gel overlay as this will give extra support to your nails.
 We have over 400 colours and effects, including chroming, to chose from.

 A Gel overlay is a builder gel that is applied over your natural nails with no tips applied to extend the length.
 Your nails will remain the same length but with a ‘’jacket’’ of gel for added protection and longevity.
 They are a little thicker than gel polish but are not bulky.
 For flatter nails this allows us to build up a natural “c” curve on the nail resulting in your nails looking both slimmer and longer.
 Many people choose this option as it gives the nails protection and allows them to grow their own nails to the desired length.
 You can choose either a coloured gel polish or french finish which is included in the price.
 We recommend an “infill” every 2-3 weeks depending on nail growth and wear and tear.

 Nail extensions create length that isn’t there.
 The extension is shaped to the length and style of your choice – however be careful with choosing to have excessively long nails as they tend to be unstable and create pressure on the nail plate.
 Excessively long nails also require maintenance and rebalancing far more often.
-We recommend nail extensions infills at every 2 weeks.
+We recommend nail extensions infills every 2 weeks to keep them looking in pristine condition.

 Aftercare for your nails